Let's go WWOOFing in Japan!

 - Meeting new people, and making new friends

-Many members say to us "WWOOFing is to meet great people!"
-Think about this.
-In your daily life, are you able to meet a farmer who knows how to grow delicious organic vegetables, an elderly grandma who can cook various kinds of traditional Japanese meals, a little girl who can fold an Origami crane for you?
+Many members say to us "WWOOFing is a great way to meet interesting people!”
+Please consider this.
+In your daily life, are you able to meet a farmer who knows how to grow delicious organic vegetables?; an elderly grandma who can cook various kinds of traditional Japanese meals?; a little girl who can make Origami cranes for you?
 You will meet a variety of people through WWOOFing.
-Not only Hosts' families, but you will also meet local people.
-Also, at Hosts who accept multiple WWOOFers simultaneously, you will be able to meet other WWOOFers; many from all over the world.
+In addition to hosts' families, you will probably meet local people too.
+Also, at hosts who accept multiple WWOOFers simultaneously, you will be able to meet other WWOOFers; many from all over the world.

 - Finding hiding beauties in Japan